Esther Morales: Biography

 In 2013, President Evo Morales suddenly reversed his earlier decision and largely removed Esther Morales from her most public, high-profile roles.
 In the announcement, Morales directly contradicted earlier statements that he had appointed his sister as first lady and called the title of first lady "an insult to women".
 Morales argued that he did not want to favor his sister over other family members, including his daughter, Eva Liz Morales, who sometimes filled in for her aunt.
 President Morales admitted that his decision made his sister cry.

 Despite the president's public reversal, Esther Morales continued to serve as the acting first lady (or its equivalent) for several years, though in a diminished capacity.
 Morales retired from public life during the later years of her brother's presidency.

 During the November 2019 Bolivian political crisis, which resulted in the exile of President Evo Morales, demonstrators set fire to Esther Morales' small home and store in Oruro.
 Esther Morales also fled the country following her brother's resignation on 10 November 2019.
 She briefly stayed in Mexico before returning to Bolivia.

 In August 2020, Morales began exhibiting symptoms of COVID-19 during the COVID-19 pandemic in Bolivia, including breathing difficulties.
 She had initially been treated in the emergency room of San Juan de Dios General Hospital, but was not admitted due to a shortage of beds in the intensive care unit.
 Relatives unsuccessfully tried to have her admitted to several private clinics and hospitals, but they reportedly could not reach them due to road blocks and political unrest in the region.
-On August 9, 2020, Morales, who suffered from pre-existing health conditions, was finally admitted to Oruro Corea Hospital's intensive care unit, a public hospital, for treatment of COVID-19, but her condition continued to deteriorate.
-She suffered from severe complications associated with coronavirus, including respiratory failure, renal failure, septic shock, and sepsis.
+On 9 August 2020, Morales, who had pre-existing health conditions, was finally admitted to Oruro Corea Hospital's intensive care unit, a public hospital, for treatment of COVID-19, but her condition continued to deteriorate.
+She developed severe complications associated with coronavirus, including respiratory failure, renal failure, septic shock, and sepsis.

-Esther Morales died from complications of COVID-19 on Sunday, 16 August 2020, at the Oruro hospital at the age of 70.
+Esther Morales died from complications of COVID-19 on Sunday, 16 August 2020, at the age of 70, at the Oruro hospital.
 She was survived by her husband, Ponciano Willcarani and their three sons, Ademar, Marcelo, and Roger.
 Morales was buried in her hometown of Orinoca.